PRTG Manual: Monitoring via SSH

 PRTG supports authentication via password or via private key.

-When you use a private key, ensure the following:
+When you use a private key, make sure that you do the following:

 - Provide the key in OpenSSH RSA format.